bcgov/moh-plr-fhir/input/pagecontent/specification.md

 The parameters for the $dereference operation will be the standard search parameters, along with the 'join' parameters, e.g., location_city, organization_name, etc.

 ##### General Query Rules
-1. Only the existing search criteria will be allowed as parameters:
+1. Allowed search parameters:
+    * All Resources:
+        * Identifier (practitioner, organization, and location)
+        * Organization name (practitioner, organization, and location)
+    * Only Practitioner:
         * Role
         * Surname
         * Given name
         * City
         * Language
         * Expertise
         * Status code
-    * Status reason
+        * Status reason code
         * Gender
-    * Organization name
-2. Wild cards requirements are valid as per the Web interface and requirements
+2. Wild cards requirements are valid as per the Web interface and requirements which can be found in the PLR User Guide.
-3. The logical ID as per FHIR conformance is the IPC and IFC (for Facilities)
+3. The logical ID as per FHIR conformance is the IPC or IFC.
 4. OrganizationAffilication and PractitionerRole do not have logical IDs or business identifiers.
 Searching by these resources is not permitted.